RamMaddineni/local_cloud/Readme.md

 3. Containerized web application using Docker and Docker Compose
 4. Continuous deployment system
 5. Secure configuration with proper firewall settings
+6. Public access support via ngrok
-6. A scalable foundation to add databases, analytics, or other services
+7. A scalable foundation to add databases, analytics, or other services

 ## Prerequisites